 This book provides a different approach.
 It uses a methodology that makes it easy to learn design patterns.
 So, you no longer have to brute-force your way through them.
 The process of effective learning is not about memorization.
 It’s about associations.
 You learn new things easily when you can clearly see how new facts relate to your existing knowledge.
 And this is precisely the method that this book is built around.

 You won’t have to brute-force your way into design patterns.
 In fact, you won’t even start with the design patterns.
 First, we will go through a list of common problems that software developers are required to solve.
 Those are the things that every software developer can associate with.
-Even if you haven’t faced a particular type of a problem yet, you will still be able to easily understand its description.
+Even if you haven’t faced a particular type of problem yet, you will still be able to easily understand its description.
 For each of these problems, we will go through the design patterns that can solve it.
-And for each one of them, you will go through its core principle and the description of how it can solve this type of a problem.
+For each one of them, you will go through its core principle and the description of how it can solve this type of problem.
 Only then you will be invited to examine this particular design pattern in detail, so you can understand how to implement it in your own code.

 This structure of the book also makes it valuable as a reference book.
 Even when you don’t know or don’t remember design patterns, looking them up becomes easy.
-What you need to find is a description of the type of a problem you are trying to solve.
+What you need to find is a description of the type of problem you are trying to solve.
 And then you will be able to follow it to find the actual design patterns that you can apply to solve it.

 Therefore this book is not only an effective learning tool.
 It’s also a reference book that’s incredibly easy to navigate.
 It’s been structured in such a way that you’ll be able to find the right answer in seconds.